ncomputers/neo/README.md

 timestamp receive the same 503 response with a `Retry-After` header.
 Administrators can schedule this window via `POST /api/outlet/{tenant}/maintenance/schedule`.

+Outlets can also be closed permanently. `POST /api/outlet/{tenant}/close` marks the outlet as closed and schedules a data purge 90 days later.
+During this period guest endpoints are blocked.
+Super admins may reactivate the outlet before purge via `POST /api/admin/tenants/{id}/restore`.

 Request bodies and query parameters are scrubbed of sensitive keys such as `pin`, `utr`, `auth`, `gstin`, and `email` before being written to logs.